Ned Day: Biography

-Day's father, also named Ned Day, was a professional bowler.
-After several attempts to follow his father's career path, the younger Day moved to Las Vegas in the mid-1970s.
+Day's father, also named Ned Day Sr., was a professional bowler.
+After several attempts to follow his father's career path, he moved to Las Vegas in the mid-1970s.

 Career

-After moving to Las Vegas, Day began working as a reporter for the now-closed North Las Vegas Valley Times newspaper.
+After moving to Las Vegas, Day began working as a reporter for the former North Las Vegas Valley Times newspaper.
 He later wrote columns for the Las Vegas Review-Journal.
 In the late 1970s, he became the managing editor and a reporter for KLAS-TV.
-His trademark on-air signoff was, "I thought you'd like to know, I'm Ned Day."
+His trademark on-air signoff was "I thought you'd like to know, I'm Ned Day."

-In 1986, Day's car was bombed (Day was not in it, only his golf clubs).
-Day reportedly described it as "the happiest day in my life, when the mob firebombed my car."
+In 1986, Day's car, which he was not in at the time, was torched.
+Day described it as "the happiest day in my life, when the mob firebombed my car."

-On September 3, 1987, Day died on vacation while snorkeling in Hawaii, at the age of 42.
+On September 3, 1987, Day died on vacation while snorkeling in Hawaii, at 42.
 The coroner's office ruled it a natural death from a heart attack.